juicedata/juicefs-csi-driver/docs/en/guide/pv.md

 ### Adjust mount options {#mount-options}

 You can customize mount options in `StorageClass` definition, as shown in above code examples.
-If you need to use different mount options for different applications, you'll need to create multiple StorageClass, each with different mount options.
+If you need to use different mount options for different applications, you'll need to create multiple `StorageClass`, each with different mount options.

 If you need to pass extra FUSE options (specified in command line using `-o`), append directly in the YAML list, one option in each line, as demonstrated below: